Record Collection (album)

-Record Collection is the third studio album by British DJ and producer Mark Ronson.
+Record Collection is the third studio album by British musician, DJ and producer Mark Ronson.
 The album was released under the moniker Mark Ronson & The Business Intl. and was released on 27 September 2010 in the UK and on 28 September 2010 in the US.

 Album cover

 The cover, credited to art directors Gerard Saint and Mat Maitland, made reference to several famous record covers, notably Rio by Duran Duran (whose members, Simon Le Bon and Nick Rhodes, appeared on the album).